NippunKumaar/Robotics_S-W_Architecture/README.md

 Hi All,

 We will use this repositary to share our code.
-This way all of us know the status of the project upto date.
+This way all of us will know the status of the project upto date.

 Happy Coding!!!